 In some cases, there may be only one or few providers of such services, including clinical data management or manufacturing services.
 In addition, the cost of such services could be significantly increased over time.
 We may rely on third parties and collaborators to enroll qualified patients and conduct, supervise and monitor our clinical trials.
 Our reliance on these third parties and collaborators for clinical development activities reduces our control over these activities.
 Our reliance on these parties, however, does not relieve us of our regulatory responsibilities, including ensuring that our clinical trials are conducted in accordance with Good Clinical Practice ("GCP") regulations and the investigational plan and protocols contained in the regulatory agency applications.
-In addition, these third parties may not complete activities on schedule or may not manufacture under Current Good Manufacturing Practice ("GCMP") conditions.
-Preclinical or clinical studies may not be performed or completed in accordance with Good Laboratory Practices ("GLP") regulatory agency approval for manufacturing and commercialization of our drug candidates may be delayed or prevented.
+In addition, these third parties may not complete activities on schedule or may not manufacture under Current Good Manufacturing Practice ("cGMP") conditions.
+Preclinical or clinical studies may not be performed or completed in accordance with Good Laboratory Practices ("GLP") regulatory requirements or our trial design.
+If these third parties or collaborators do not successfully carry out their contractual duties or meet expected deadlines, obtaining regulatory approval for manufacturing and commercialization of our drug candidates may be delayed or prevented.
 We may rely substantially on third-party data managers for our clinical trial data.
-There is no assurance that these third parties will pass FDA or regulatory audits, which could delay or prohibit regulatory approval.
+There is no assurance that these third parties will not make errors in the design, management or retention of our data or data systems.
+There is no assurance these third parties will pass FDA or regulatory audits, which could delay or prohibit regulatory approval.